AdobeDocs/experience-platform.en/help/dashboards/sql-insights-query-pro-mode/templates/overview.md

 ### Audience Comparison {#audience-comparison}

-The [!UICONTROL Audience Comparison] dashboard allows you to compare key metrics between two audience groups side by side.
+The [!UICONTROL Audience Comparison] dashboard allows you to compare key metrics between two audience groups side-by-side.
 Use this dashboard to analyze important KPIs, such as audience size, identity breakdown, and changes in audience size over time.
 These insights help you make informed decisions about audience segmentation and improve targeting strategies.

 ### Audience Trends {#audience-trends}